How to Say Hello in Kyrgyz

 - On agglutinative languages.
 In case you’re wondering why you need all these affixes in the Kyrgyz language, here is a brief explainer.

-- The Language Hacking Guide (ebook download).
+- Speak from Day 1 (learning program).
 If you would like to move beyond simple greetings in Kyrgyz—or in any other foreign language—this comprehensive book will help you achieve desired fluency in conversation.*

-* Full disclosure: I helped translate this book into Russian and I receive a commission every time someone buys the Language Hacking Guide through my blog.
-By purchasing this book, you help me run this blog—and you also get a truckload of excellent advice for learning a foreign language!
+* Full disclosure: I helped translate the original Language Hacking Guide, on which this program is based, into Russian and I receive a commission every time someone signs up for the program through my site.
+By purchasing this language learning program, you help support this site—and you also get a truckload of excellent advice for learning a foreign language!

 Photo by Jeff Bauche